123456789_123456789_123456789_123456789_123456789_

 “‘

-Finally, make the template and get the result
+Finally, create the ERB object and get the result

 From: James Edward Gray II <james@grayproductions.net> To: Community Spokesman <spokesman@ruby_community.org> Subject: Addressing Needs